 Skirted furniture was considered very stylish when our grandmothers were starting their first redecorating project, and often 4”-6” skirts were added to furniture as a 60s era “update” covering up lovely tapered or carved legs.
 These days, we want those gams to see the light of day!
 Look under the skirt to see if you’ve got something attractive being hidden away.
 If removing the skirts isn’t an option, going with a taller skirt (9”or taller) or a waterfall style skirt can give a more polished and opulent look to your sofa or chair.

 A fleeting trend in the 1970s and 80s was fabric-covered feet on furniture.
 In very short order they ended up looking scuffed, dusty, and threadbare—having the effect of a respectably dressed person with desperately unfortunate shoes.
-Often the rest of the sofa looks fine, but the fabric-covered feet make the entirety look cheap and sad.
+Often the rest of the sofa looks fine, but the fabric-covered feet make a statement from another era.
 Upgrading to new wooden feet or legs is an easy switch that transforms the look.

 Button tufting is a terrifically popular trend right now, and because it’s based on tried and true antique styling, it likely will continue to look stately and elegant on furniture even after the craze subsides.
 A plain and blank-looking bench can be made to look more substantial and textural by having it tufted when recovering it.
 Headboards and even interior doors can also benefit from this treatment.
 Diamond tufts can give a more formal look, while square or “biscuit” tufts are a mid-century modern staple as on Barcelona chairs or Florence Knoll sofas.